 Severe Bolivian drought hurts crops, threatens capital

-But this season, all that could be seen was the straw colour of dried-out stalks that never germinated amid Bolivia's worst drought in 30 years.
-Nearby a collection of scrawny cows, with their ribs protruding and flaccid udders, grazed on what little vegetation could be found on the sere ground.
+" Last year, the flowering quinoa plants painted Florencio Tola's farmlands in vibrant sepia and ochre tones.
+But this season, all that could be seen was the straw color of dried-out stalks that never germinated amid Bolivia's worst drought in 30 years.

 Discussions